 In this article, you’ll learn the answers to all of these questions and more as we explain what “curb appeal” is and why an open house isn’t all it’s cracked up to be.

-There are two main ways to sell your home — with an agent or without one.
+There are two main ways to sell your home — with an agent or without one, you should also consider getting a presale valuation of the property.
 Before we discuss and weigh each option, let’s go over some general tips that all sellers should know.

 Knowing the value of your house and exercising patience and restraint are key.
 Get your home appraised; it’s worth the $250 to $500 price tag.
 In a good market, the sale price can be 10 percent to 15 percent above the appraisal.
 In a weaker market, the sale price may be around the appraisal figure.
 We’ll go over how to figure out your sale price in detail later in the article.
 Here at Faris Team we endeavor to be leaders in the real estate profession, and provide our clients with the best real estate service experience in Canada.